 MFA Degree Concentrations

 Art History: 12 hours

 Written Thesis, Thesis Exhibition and Oral Exam

 Teaching Fellowships are available on a selective basis after 18 hours have been completed at the graduate level.
 Incoming graduate students are eligible for paid positions as Instructional Assistants and Teaching Assistants, positions in studio maintenance and grading in Art History, which support studio operations, undergraduate instruction and the School of Art in various ways.
-Scholarships and awards are also available through the School of Art and the University.
+Scholarships and Tuition Fellowships are also available through the School of Art and the University.